Joint Entrance Examination – Advanced: Recent modifications in the exam

+JEE(Advanced) 2020 was scheduled on 17 May 2020.
+However, due to the COVID-19 pandemic, the JEE-Main 2020 April attempt was postponed to September (JEE(Main) 2020 September attempt was held from 1 September 2020 to 6 September 2020).
+JEE(Advanced) 2020 was also postponed and was held on 27 September 2020.

-The former HRD minister of India, Ramesh Pokhriyal confirmed the dates and the nature of conduct for the JEE Main and Advanced examinations for the academic year 2021.
-The JEE-Main exam was slated to be conducted in eight sessions over four days— two sessions each day— for each phase, with a total of four phases being held in four different months.
-The first phase was organized from the 23 to 28 February, while the other phases were scheduled to be organized in the subsequent months of March, April and May.
-The JEE-Advanced exam was scheduled to be held on 3 July 2021 but was postponed— together with the third and fourth phases of the JEE-Main examination that were to be held in the respective months of April and May— due to the COVID-19 pandemic.
-The third and fourth phases of the JEE-Main examinations were later held on 20 July - 3 August and 26 August – 2 September, respectively.
+A series of schedule revisions were carried out in 2021.
+The former Education minister of India, Ramesh Pokhriyal confirmed the dates for the exam.
+JEE-Main exam was slated to be conducted in eight sessions over four days—two sessions each day—for each phase, with a total of four phases being held in four different months.
+The first phase was organized from 23 to 28 February, while the other phases were scheduled to be organized in the subsequent months of March, April and May.
+The JEE-Advanced exam was scheduled to be held on 3 July 2021 but was postponed—together with the third and fourth phases of the JEE-Main examination that were to be held in the respective months of April and May—due to the COVID-19 pandemic.
+The third and fourth phases of the JEE-Main examinations were later held on 20 July – 3 August and 26 August – 2 September, respectively.
 The JEE-Advanced exam was held on 3 October 2021.

 JEE-Advanced 2022 was scheduled to be held on 3 July 2022 in the usual two sessions - Morning and Afternoon (both compulsory).
-However, with 2022 JEE-Main being postponed from April / May to 20–29 June / 21–30 July, JEE-Advanced 2022 was also postponed and subsequently held on 28 August 2022.
+However, with 2022 JEE-Main being postponed from April/May to 20–29 June/21–30 July, JEE-Advanced 2022 was also postponed and subsequently held on 28 August 2022.

+On 5 November 2024, it was announced by IIT Kanpur, and Joint Admission Board(JAB) that the attempts of JEE-Advanced are now increased from 2 to 3.
+But after about 13 days, on 18 November 2024, this decision was canceled by the Joint Admission Board, and the old criteria were reinstated.
+During the course of these 13 days, some students left their colleges and joined coaching institutes for JEE(Main) and JEE(Advanced) preparation.
+A petition was filed in the Supreme Court of India by a group of students demanding the restoration of third attempt.
+The Supreme Court of India granted bail to the dropouts and said that the third attempt would only be applicable to those students who dropped out between 5 November and 18 November 2024.

+The Impact of JEE

+The JEE has had a large effect on how engineering is taught in India.
+Schools and colleges have changed their classes and teaching styles to match what is on the JEE.
+This helps students do well on the exam, but some people think it makes the classes too focused on the test.
+The JEE is not the only exam for engineering anymore.
+There are now other engineering entrance exams that students can take.
+These exams offer different options for students who want to study engineering.